 - breach of quiet enjoyment (which is the tenants’ right to use their property without unlawful interference from the landlord).

 “Thank you Mike for your diligence and ready accessibility; we really appreciated that.”

 A party suffering as a result of a breach of covenant will usually have a number of remedies available to them.
 Which remedy is the most appropriate will depend entirely upon the nature and extent of the breach of covenant and the suffering party’s objectives.

 If a financial loss can be evidenced, the suffering party may be in a position to claim damages.
 Depending upon the circumstances, it may also be appropriate to:

 - look to bring the lease to an end;

-- apply for an injunction to remedy the breach of covenant; or
+- apply to court for an injunction to remedy the breach of covenant;

 However, very often it’s possible to achieve a commercial solution without relying on any specific remedy.

-We have considerable expertise and experience in advising and representing landlords and tenants where there has been a breach of covenant.
+We have considerable expertise and experience in advising and representing landlords and tenants where there has been a breach of covenant(s) in a lease.
 Where a dispute cannot be resolved through negotiation, we can represent you in an action in the First Tier Tribunal (Property Chamber) or in the civil courts.